All Episodes

 Quarterbacks now.

-I I know based on my experience and knowing how much effort went in to trying to get the balls as game ready and yet still fall within the guidelines of the NFL rules uh was challenging.
+I know based on my experience and knowing how much effort went in to trying to get the balls as game ready and yet still fall within the guidelines of the NFL rules was challenging.

 And there's no way that anyone would have done anything to the game balls without discussing it with me first.

-And so I can't imagine that Tom Brady did not know uh that air had been taken out of the balls.
+And so I can't imagine that Tom Brady did not know that air had been taken out of the balls.

-My guess is it was his it was his request.
+My guess is it was his request.

-Uh it's the way he preferred to throw with them, and that's why it was done.
+It's the way he preferred to throw with them, and that's why it was done.

 Well, you can see what's shaping up here.